 As you probably saw on Instagram, my friend Vicky and I spent quite a long time in Greece.
 After Rhodos for three days, our cruise on the MS Europa 2, Athens for 2 days we finally ended our trip on the east part of Greece on Karpathos island.

-On the very first day on Karpathos, Vicky and I met with locals who showed us around the north of Karpathos, by car, feet and boat with Olympos, Karpathos most famous village as a highlight.
+On the very first day on Karpathos, Vicky and I met with locals who showed us around the north of Karpathos, by car, feet and boat.
+The village of Olympos on Karpathos was definitely a highlight of the trip.

 We started in the very south part and drove up to the north of Karpathos with a first stop at Argoni to find one of the many endemic species that you can find in Karpathos only : the frog of Karpathos.
 FYI, Karpathos does a great job in protecting the flora and fauna so there is great species to see on the island.

 On the way, we drove pass a farm where an older women showed us her sheep farm, how she is milking sheep and I drunk for the first time milk that directly came out of a sheep.
 I already knew, Karpathos would be quite interesting.

 We drove further and had lunch in Avlona, a rural area which’s landscape is really picturesque.
 You have to imagine a mountain scenery, in the middle wheat fields (indeed the main production in the area is wheat and barley).
 Little houses called Stavlos.
 And in the middle of this, you have all those women working in the fields in traditional clothes.

 Avlona and Olympos that we visited later on profit from a rich heritage and are the only places in Greece where people still wear traditional clothes.
 The locals like to say that the time has stopped there.

 After lunch,we drove up the perfectly curvy roads of Karpathos Island to take a boat in Diafani, a small port village.

 Palatia of Saria ruins